<< Yesterday

 2012 With a year remaining on his contract, the Mets release outfielder Jason Bay after three disappointing seasons with New York.
 The move will not save the team any money as they will be responsible for the $21 million owed to the former National League Rookie of the Year, who signed a big free-agent deal with the club in 2009.

-2012 After informing their season-ticket holders via e-mail before making an official announcement, the Rockies name Walt Weiss as the sixth manager in the 20-year history of the team.
-The 48-year-old new skipper, a popular shortstop with Colorado during the franchise's early years, replaces Jim Tracy, who resigned last month.
+2012 After informing their season ticket holders via e-mail before making an official announcement, the Rockies announced 48-year-old Walt Weiss, a popular shortstop with Colorado during the franchise's early years, as their sixth manager in the team's 20-year history, replacing Jim Tracy, who resigned last month.

-2013 Rick Renteria becomes the Cubs' 53rd manager in franchise history, the fourth in the previous five years when he signs a three-year contract with two club option years with the last-place team that finished the season with 96 losses.
+2013 Rick Renteria becomes the Cubs' 53rd manager in franchise history, the fourth in the previous five years, signing a three-year contract with two club option years with the last-place team that finished the season with 96 losses.
 Chicago's new 51-year-old skipper has spent the last three seasons as Bud Black's bench coach in San Diego.

 2017 Two-time Cy Young Award winner Roy Halladay dies when his ICON A5, a small, single-engine aircraft he is piloting, crashes off the Florida coast into the Gulf of Mexico.
 The 40-year-old eight-time All-Star right-hander, who retired from baseball four years ago, tossed a perfect game and a postseason no-hitter during his 16-year career, pitching for the Blue Jays and Phillies.